Code-Institute-Submissions/Trash-Tournaments/README.md

 + [FIX] Added technologies to README.md contents.
 + [DOCS] Added project inception section to deployment.
 + [DOCS] Split technlogies into languages/frameworks, libraries and programs.
++ [ADD] Added header title to all pages to clearly show the brands name and motto.

 </details>